How to Become a Successful English Teacher

 My partner didn’t have a college degree, and he needed money quickly.
 He asked me for some tips to start teaching English online.
 Specifically, he asked if he could work for Cambly.

-First, I encouraged him and said he could absolutely teach English online.
+First, I encouraged him.
+I told him he could absolutely teach English online.
 After all, he is charming, intelligent, and eloquent.

 Then, I saw how little effort he put into it.

-I quickly realized…no. Actually, he can’t teach for Cambly.
-He might get hired, and he might do all right, but eventually, his rating will drop, and it’ll all be a massive waste of effort for him and for me.
+I quickly realized… no. Actually, he can’t teach for Cambly.
+He might get hired, and he might do all right for a while.
+But, eventually, his rating will drop, and it’ll all be a massive waste of effort for him and me.

-You don’t need a college degree to teach for Cambly, but you do need to take yourself seriously.
+You don’t need a college degree to teach for Cambly, but you do need to take yourself and your work seriously.

 Teaching English online isn’t a job anyone can fall into, even though many people think so.
 For example, check out this post below.